thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 - A governance has been defined for the Power Platform (including Data Policies adapted to business needs).
 - Etc.

-You'd think this organization would be in control of its data circulation.
-Well, they're going to be missing one little critical thing ... that could bypass all of the above security measures!
+You'd think this organization **would be in control of its data circulation**.
+Well, they're going to be **missing one little critical thing ... that could bypass all of the above security measures!**

 ## A picture is worth a thousand words...

 In this organization, let's take a user who is leaving his current position.
 He wants to copy his data from his professional OneDrive to his personal OneDrive, to keep confidential data.

-To do this, he thinks of using a Power Automate workflow to automatically copy any new document.
+To do this, he thinks of **using a Power Automate workflow to automatically copy any new document**.
 Except that in this case:
 - He has neither a Power Automate license nor the authorization to subscribe to a trial license with his corporate account.
 - His access to the Power Platform has been blocked by a conditional access policy (see screeshot below).

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-19_PowerPlatform_1.png" >

-He then thinks of creating a flow directly from his personal Microsoft account.
+He then thinks of creating a flow directly from his **personal Microsoft account**.

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-19_PowerPlatform_2.png" >